 An optometrist could do a sample of a glasses wipe or cleaner, or a magnifier.
 A local chemist shop could give away little packets of tissues with their branding on it going into winter or little samples of sunscreen in summer.
 A local vet clinic could give-away a free dog or cat treat.
 A hairdresser could give a free shower cap or shampoo sample.
 In fact if you speak to the suppliers that you use they may even be happy to share the cost in something like the dog treat or shampoo since it is also promoting their brand!

-Give us a call at Independent Letterbox and we can help you brainstorm an exciting way to market your local business.
+Give us a call at Letterbox Distributors and we can help you brainstorm an exciting way to market your local business.